clementpoiret/HSF/README.rst

 Please note that the tool is still under development and is not yet ready for production use.
-It uses multiple expert deep learning models trained on 600+ manually segmented hippocampi (see :ref:`Which MRI modalities are usable in HSF?`) which are not yet fully trained.
+It uses multiple expert deep learning models trained on 600+ manually segmented hippocampi (see `Which MRI modalities are usable in HSF?`_) which are not yet fully trained.

+HSF uses inference sessions provided by `ONNXRuntime <https://onnxruntime.ai>`_, which means that it can be used *theoretically* on Windows, MacOS and Linux, and the following hardware accelerations: CPU, CUDA, DirectML, OneDNN, OpenVINO, TensorRT, NUPHAR, Vitis AI, ACL, ArmNN, MIGraphX, and Rockchip NPU.
+Please be aware that we do not tested all possible configurations, as HSF has been tested only on CPU and CUDA on Linux (Debian-based and Arch-based distros).

 Installation